sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 $$M \equiv 2\pmod{4}$$

 That is, it could allocate memory such that the address it returns would have a remainder of 2 when divided by 4.
-Then, if we start `Foo` at that memory address, it would have size of 8 bytes:
+Then, if we start `Foo` at that memory address, it would have a size of 8 bytes:

 - The first member `short a` would already be aligned, and would take up bytes 2 and 3.
 - The second member `int b` would already be aligned because it would start at a memory address divisible by 4,